 The oceans impact almost all life and processes on Earth.
 In this course we will explore the astounding diversity of life in the world's oceans, from the smallest photosynthetic microbes on the planet to the largest animals that weigh almost 200 tons.
 Using an integrative approach that spans from the molecular to the organismal to the ecological levels, we will focus on the biology of marine organisms, and their interactions and interrelationships.
 Topics including primary production, reproduction, acclimation to stresses, adaptation, and evolution will be discussed in the context of environments such as the open oceans, coastal waters, rocky intertidal zones, coral reefs, and the deep sea.
 We will emphasize how recent scientific advances have revolutionized our understanding of marine organisms and explore solutions to global challenges, including climate change and ocean acidification, pollution, sustainable fishing and aquaculture, and habitat conservation. [ more ]

 Animal communication systems come in as many varieties as the species that use them.
 What they have in common are a sender that encodes information into a physical signal and a receiver that senses the signal, extracts the information, and adjusts its subsequent behavior accordingly.
 This tutorial will consider all aspects of communication, using different animal systems to explore different aspects of the biology of signaling.
-Topics will include the use of syntax to carry meaning in chickadee calls, the "piracy" of signaling system by fireflies, statements of identity and affiliation in the form of toothed whales' signature whistles, long-distance chemical attractants that allow male moths to find the object of their desire, and cultural evolution within learned signaling systems. [ more ]
+Topics will include the use of syntax to carry meaning in chickadee calls, synchronous signaling by fireflies, gestural communication by primates, long-distance chemical attractants that allow male moths to find the object of their desire, and cultural evolution within learned signaling systems. [ more ]

 The fossil record is a direct window into the history of life on Earth and contains a wealth of information on evolution, biodiversity, and climate change.
 This course investigates the record of ancient life forms, from single-celled algae to snails to dinosaurs.
 We will explore how, why, when, and where fossils form and learn about the major groups of fossilized organisms and how they have changed through time.
 In addition, we will cover a range of topics central to modern paleobiology.
 These include: how the fossil record informs our understanding of evolutionary processes including speciation; the causes and consequences of mass extinctions; how fossils help us tell time and reconstruct the Earth's climactic and tectonic history; statistical analysis of the fossil record to reconstruct biodiversity through time; analysis of fossil morphology to recreate the biomechanics of extinct organisms; and using fossil communities to reconstruct past ecosystems.
 Laboratory exercises will take advantage of Williams' fossil collections as well as published datasets to provide a broad understanding of fossils and the methods we use to study the history of life on Earth, including using the programming language R (no previous experience is required).
 We will also view a diversity of fossils in their geologic and paleo-environmental context on our field trip to Eastern New York.
 This course is in the Sediments and Life group for the Geosciences major. [ more ]